behu-kea/ITA24-2-sem/cs101/01-kotlin-intro.md

 print(transformed_array) // [4, 1, 10, 2, 16]
 ```

-It should return the transformed array
+It should log the transformed array

 Cover nullability og debugging